ayesha-p20/PhotoLab/README.md

 # Photo Lab
-**Photo Lab** was an assignment for a curse I took at college.
+**Photo Lab** was an assignment for a course I took at college.
 This program accepts an image as input, applies a filter chosen by the user and displays the output image.
 I used pointers and structure to create this program.
 The user can select the following filters:
 * Black and White <br/>